fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 const [ counter, setCounter ] = useState(0)
 ```

-The function call adds <i>state</i> to the component and renders it initialized with the value of zero.
+The function call adds <i>state</i> to the component and renders it initialized with the value zero.
 The function returns an array that contains two items.
 We assign the items to the variables _counter_ and _setCounter_ by using the destructuring assignment syntax shown earlier.

-The _counter_ variable is assigned the initial value of <i>state</i> which is zero.
+The _counter_ variable is assigned the initial value of <i>state</i>, which is zero.
 The variable _setCounter_ is assigned a function that will be used to <i>modify the state</i>.

 The application calls the [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) function and passes it two parameters: a function to increment the counter state and a timeout of one second: